Yaeno/Delayed-Flights-in-2017/README.md

 According to <a href="https://github.com/d3/d3/issues/1698">Mike Bostock's comment in 2014</a>, "Chrome disallows XMLHttpReques when running files from the local file system (file:///)".
 Due to this limitation, without loading the file via a local server, the US map written in Topo JSON won't display on the screen.

+<strong> Start a Local Server</strong>

-To load the file, you will need to start a local service on your computer.
+To load the file, you will need to start a local server on your computer.

 Step1: Download Python3;</br>
 Step2: Navigate to the project (use "cd projectDirectory")</br>